-HBA’S Top Tech Trends To Look Out For In 2020 — By Alan Baldachin and Sara Bagley
+HBA’s Top Tech Trends For 2020 — By Alan Baldachin and Sara Bagley

 Technological growth can change the world by advancing society and bettering humanity.
 Startups as well as more mature businesses in content, health, and beauty are taking advantage of new technologies and platforms to drive growth.
 Thanks to advancements in artificial intelligence and the internet of things, conveniences are becoming even more convenient.
 As we start off a new year, we thought it would be useful to highlight some of the areas in tech that we’re keeping an eye on.